Image Protection for Robust Cropping Localization and Recovery: Experiments

-Fig.~\ref{image_jpeg_simulation} shows two examples where we compare FG-JPEG with Diff-JPEG~\cite{shin2017jpeg}.
-Fig.~\ref{image_ablation} and Table~\ref{table_ablation} respectively showcase and provide average results from several partial setups.
-In each ablation test, we fine-tune CLR-Net till the accuracy of cropping localization is close to the baseline.
-We also use fixed attacks during testing.
-We discuss the influences of the network design and the training strategies.

-\textbf{Influence of JPEG simulator.} From Fig.~\ref{image_jpeg_simulation}, the PSNR results suggest that our generative method gives closer result with the real-world JPEG.
-Moreover, the QF classification accuracy of Diff-JPEG is 72.48\%, while that of FG-JPEG is 93.17\%.
-It indicates that more knowledge about JPEG compression is learnt by FG-JPEG.
+\textbf{Influence of feature alignment and FG-JPEG.} We see a promising performance gain by the feature alignment operation. \redmarker{It proves} that the network \greenmarker{can} help unify $\mathbf{I}_{\emph{atk}}$ made by different benign attacks, and therefore allow the generator to work on a \greenmarker{more clustered} transformed domain.
+From Fig.~\ref{image_jpeg_simulation} and Table~\ref{table_jpeg_compare}, the PSNR results suggest that our generative method gives closer results to the real-world JPEG images.
+The averaged QF classification accuracy of Diff-JPEG~\cite{shin2017jpeg} is 72.48\%, while that of FG-JPEG is 93.17\%.
+It indicates that more knowledge about JPEG compression is learned by FG-JPEG with the joint guidance of the generative model and the QF predictor.
 Besides, the chess-board artifact of JPEG compression can also be found in the generated JPEG images.
-Fig.~\ref{image_ablation} shows that using Diff-JPEG in CLR-Net leads to blurry result.
-The reason is that CLR-Net is overfitted to the fixed compression mode provided by Diff-JPEG. with a well-trained predictor, the network design enforces the FG-JPEG to generate more realistic JPEG images compared to Diff-JPEG.
-We further conduct ablation studies where we use the JPEG-Mask~\cite{zhu2018hidden} and Mixup-JPEG~\cite{ying2021no} as the JPEG simulator to train our network.
-According to the results provided in Table~\ref{table_ablation}, these settings also give inferior performances.

-\textbf{Influence of INN architecture.} Invertible neural network learns stable invertible distribution mapping, where the forward and back propagation operations are in the same network.
-A typical alternative is to model image protection and image recovery independently using the traditional \textit{encoder-decoder} networks.
-From Table~\ref{table_ablation}, we observe that INN-based CLR-Net provides a better performance.
+\textbf{Influence of INN architecture.} A typical alternative is to model image protection and image recovery independently using the traditional \textit{encoder-decoder} networks. \greenmarker{Thus, we implement the image protection network and the image recovery network using two simple U-Nets.
+For a fair comparison, we regulate that the two networks contain the same number of parameters in sum with CLR-Net.} From Table~\ref{table_ablation}, we observe that INN-based CLR-Net provides better performance.

-\textbf{Influence of tamper-based Data augmentation. } We find that without the proposed tamper-based data augmentation, CLR-Net tends to produce approximate and blurry recovery results, though the effect on cropping localization is trivial.
-It is especially the case on datasets like CelebA and ImageNet where the DIP is strong.
-The reason is that automatic cropping during training cannot always efficiently discard critical information, therefore offering a shortcut for the network to use DIP for recovery.
-We see a much lower quality and fidelity compared to CLR-Net.

-\textbf{Influence of multi-stage training and gradient stabilization. } Fig.~\ref{image_ablation} shows that if we do not apply multi-staged training and synchronization, CLR-Net has to adjust itself to an imperfect predicted mask.
-From the results, the network failed to come to any solution where the gradient exploded during training.
-A similar result happens when we do not apply the gradient stabilization.
-Therefore, it highlights the importance of necessary simplification of the network flow and necessary task decomposition.